mstn/apollo-local-network-interface/README.md

 # Why

-As the original package [relay-local-schema](https://github.com/relay-tools/relay-local-schema) for Relay framework, `LocalNetworkLayer` could be useful in a variety of cases:
+As the original package [relay-local-schema](https://github.com/relay-tools/relay-local-schema) for Relay framework, `LocalNetworkInterface` could be useful in a variety of cases:
 * testing,
 * demos,
 * client side wrapper for legacy REST APIs.